File and Folder Pickers

 iOS

-To provide your own custom implementation, create a class that implements the IFileSavePickerExtension which is only available on iOS.
-This class must have a public constructor with a object parameter.
+To provide your own custom implementation, create a class that implements the IFileSavePickerExtension, which is only available on iOS.
+This class must have a public constructor with an object parameter.
 This will actually be an instance of FileSavePicker when invoked later.
 Then implement the PickSaveFileAsync method:

 #if __IOS__